 Major credit cards are accepted throughout Universal Orlando.
 ATMs can be located on park maps.
 Currency exchange is available at guest services.
 Guests staying at a Universal Resort can charge purchases to their rooms.

 Recently Universal Orlando introduced a new payment option called Universal Pay.
 This new option allows guests to make hands-free payments using the Universal Resort App.
-Guests simply store their credit or debit card to the App.
-The app even allows you to control your budget by setting a maximum spend per day.
-Currently, Universal Pay is only available in Universal-owned premises.
+Guests simply store their credit or debit cards in the App.
+The app lets you control your budget by setting a maximum daily spend.
+However, we are not convinced it is more convenient than using Apple Pay.

 Lockers are available to hire at the entrance to Islands of Adventure.
-Lockers measure 12” x 13” x 16.9” and cost from $10 a day.
+Lockers measure 12” x 13” x 16.9”.

-Certain attractions at Islands of Adventure do not allow you to take loose items on board the ride.
-There are standard-sized lockers (14 in x 5.5 in x 16.9 in) available for small loose articles that are free when you ride.
+Certain attractions at Islands of Adventure do not allow you to take loose items on the ride.
+Standard-sized lockers (14 in x 5.5 in x 16.9 in) are available for small loose articles that are free when you ride.
 If you have larger items, larger lockers are available but carry a charge.